cwhite92/dotenvdiff/README.md

 ```

 The above example will show you any differing environment variable names between `.env.example` and `.env`.
 Useful if somebody has added a variable to `.env.example` and not told the rest of their team 🙂

+# License

+`cwhite92/dotenvdiff` is licensed under the MIT License (MIT).
+Please see the [license file](https://github.com/cwhite92/dotenvdiff/blob/main/LICENSE.md) for more information.